telerik/blazor-docs/components/grid/selection/overview.md

 If you plan on changing the data source in your own code, you may want to clear or otherwise modify the `SelectedItems` collection to ensure the user will select only what they want from the new data.

-If you want to clear the data source, make sure to use its `.Clear()` method as this will notifiy the grid of the change.
+If you want to clear the data source, make sure to use its `.Clear()` method as this will notify the grid of the change.
 Creating an entirely new `ObservableCollection` will not.

 >caption Example of cleaning up selected items (review this mostly through the Select All checkbox in the header)